Heading 1

 Possible Outcomes

-A curriculum for Physical Listening Training
+Develop a curriculum for Physical Listening Training

-Submission of essays to professional journals,
+Research submission to professional journals,

-Research and conclusion essays assembled into a small book
+Outcome assembled into a small book

-A list of other physical listening collaborators
+Develop a list of other physical listening collaborators

-Example: Carl Flink at University of Minnesota has been collaborating with Joe Odde, a UM Biologist for ten years.
+Of Interest: Carl Flink at University of Minnesota has been collaborating with Joe Odde, a UM Biologist for ten years.

 Flink and Odde have devised a practice they call BODY STORMING, bringing dancers and scientists together to physically brainstorm scientific concepts, theories and processes.